TristanKolat/Calculator/README.md

 ## Overview

 This repository contains the implementation of a custom calculator leveraging unique array and stack structures.
-It incorporates composite, command, and abstract command factory patterns, enabling a robust and extendable calculator application.
+It incorporates command and abstract command factory patterns, enabling a robust and extendable calculator application.

 ## Features